What To Do When A Loved One Dies

 Go to the circuit court to probate the estate (if necessary)

-It is necessary to probate an estate when the decedent has held assets which do not have a joint or co-owner with rights of survivorship, a beneficiary or a pay on death designee.
+It is necessary to probate an estate when the decedent has held assets which do not have a joint or co-owner with rights of survivorship, a beneficiary, or a pay on death designee.
 Assets include real property, bank accounts, stocks and bonds, retirement accounts, life insurance policies and other types of securities, as well as personal belongings and vehicles.
 To probate an estate, you must go to the circuit court of the county in which the decedent resided at the time of death.
 If the decedent died in a nursing home or healthcare facility, then that person’s residence is presumed to be where he or she resided prior to becoming a patient.

 Items to Bring to Your Probate Appointment: